 It was at that moment that I knew my purpose was this.
 I opened my heart to the devastation and pain that not having access to water causes, and I set my mind to solving the problem and eliminating suffering, one baby girl at a time.

-Since that first well in 2010, we have installed 47 water projects and provided clean water to more than 180,000 people in Kenya and Tanzania.
+Since that first well in 2010, we have worked in over 65 communities and provided clean water to more than a quarter of a million people in Kenya and Tanzania.
 We are a team of scientists, nurses, CEOs, marketing professionals, and accountants.
 We work closely with (not for) communities, and we have already seen new schools built, new dorms at orphanages, new agriculture and commerce, and so many more healthy children and empowered women.

 I’ve made quite a few sacrifices to build Well Aware.
-I gave up owning a home, I sold a car, I relied on family for help, and I learned to appreciate all things second-hand.
+I gave up owning a home, I sold a car, I relied on family for help (a lot), and I learned to appreciate all things second-hand.

-I’m now a single mom, and my daughter and I live in a small apartment while my team and I continue to grow Well Aware with the goal of serving more and more people every year.
-I feel an incredible gratitude that I am able to be a part of the amazing group of people that is now Well Aware, and to be a piece of something that makes the world better.
+I’m now a single mom, and my daughter and I live in a small apartment while my team and I continue to grow Well Aware and Well Beyond to serve more and more people every year and develop new tech for the sector.
+I feel an incredible gratitude that I am able to be a part of the amazing group of people, and to be a piece of something that makes the world better.
 I also appreciate that my daughter will grow up knowing that, even though we live in a world where there is suffering from injustice and circumstance, there are also ways to make a difference and so many people who care.
 And, if she wants to be an attorney, that’s just fine, too!